sukgu/shadow-automation-katalon-plugin/README.md

 	WebElement element = shadow.findElement("properties-page#settingsPage>textarea#textarea");
     String text = element.getText();
   ```
+##Wait: Implicit and Explicit
+If you want to use wait to synchronize your scripts then you should use the implicit or explicit wait feature.

+- For Implicit wait, you can use shadow.setImplicitWait(int seconds) method.

+- For Explicit wait, you can use shadow.setExplicitWait(int seconds, int pollingTime) method.

+- In Implicit wait, the driver will wait for at least n seconds as set in shadow.setImplicitWait(n).

+- In Explicit wait, the driver will wait for at max n seconds as set in shadow.setImplicitWait(n,m).
+In between driver will check for presence of WebElement every m seconds.

   ###### Note: > is used to combine multi level dom structure.
 So you can combine 5 levels of dom.
 If you want some more level modify the script and ready to rock.